flowsforapex/apex-flowsforapex/docs/variableExpressions.md

 Static assignment allows you to set a variable with a static value supplied in the model.

-Data-types Supported:  varchar2, number, date, clob
+Data-types Supported:  varchar2, number, date

 Substitutions Allowed: The static string can contain Flows for APEX substitution variables, including `&F4A$process_id.`, `&F4A$subflow_id.`, `&F4A$<process_var_name>.`